janaagaard75/desert-walk-solitaire/README.md

 Ideally the empty cells shoul switch midways through the animation.

 componentWillReceiveProps might be used instead of sending both the current and the previous state to GridView.

-## Fat Models

-The first data architechture was to only keep the information necessary for the rules of the game in the models, and leave all that has to do with presentation of the game to the view classes.
-That got messy, so the new architechture is to put pretty much everything in the models.
-Most of the properties are computed values.
-Making Settings, Game, Deck and Grid singletons has lead to somewhat a spaghetti code architechture, but currently it's okay.
-That might actually be the force of MobX: Embrace the spaghetti architecture, and avoid drowning in it.

 ## Dragging a Card